India, UK must develop strong bilateral defence ties: Boris Johnson | www.lokmattimes.com

 UK Prime Minister Boris Johnson on Thursday said that both the countries (India and UK) should deepen the security and defence partnership.

-The British PM made the remarks while visiting the new JCB factory at Halol GIDC Panchmahal where he was accompanied by Gujarat Chief Minister Bhupesh Patel.
+The British PM made the remarks while visiting the new JCB factory at Halol GIDC Panchmahal where he was accompanied by Gujarat Chief Minister Bhupendrabhai Patel.

 Referring to the security and defence partnership between the two countries, Johnson said, "There's the opportunity for us to deepen our security and defence partnership.
 As you know, the UK is making an Indo-Pacific tilt in our integrated review of our national defence and security strategy."